Read on to learn more about the American Horse Council 2017 survey that has taken place and how it will affect today’s horse owners.

 “The entire industry is well aware of it, and is looking into what we can do to engage many kinds of people,” says Marty Irby, executive director of Animal Welfare Action, an equine welfare advocacy group.

 At the same time, the industry is growing older.
-According to the AHC poll, the median age of a horse owner in the U.S. is 38 years of age.
+According to the American Horse Council survey, the median age of a horse owner in the U.S. is 38 years of age.
 Twenty-two percent of horse owners are 25 to 34 years old; 20 percent are between the ages of 34 and 44; and 23 percent are age 45 to 59.

 In response, several breed- and discipline-specific industry associations are also asking their members what they can do boost participation in those organizations and the industry as a whole.